maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

 (the `Infra layer` here is hiding a lot of complexity, but what matters is that we're not the ones implementing it)

-In this post, we will explore how [Tailscale](https://tailscale.com/) can allow you to run a simple application that generates motivational quotes on your laptop, and make it accessible to your and your friends' devices, in a secure way, **with at most 15 minutes of setup**.
+In this post, we will explore how [Tailscale](https://tailscale.com/) can allow you to run a simple application that generates motivational quotes on your laptop, and make it accessible to your phone in a secure way, **with about 15 minutes of setup**.

 ## What is Tailscale?

-Tailscale is a "Mesh VPN" that connects your devices to each other without tying them down to a single network.
+Tailscale is a mesh VPN that connects your devices to each other without tying them down to a single network.
 Instead of connecting each device to a network, like traditional VPNs do, with Tailscale, your devices **are** the network, and the resources shared through Tailscale are those made available by these devices.

 ```mermaid
 flowchart LR